awslabs/aws-fpga-app-notes/reInvent17_Developer_Workshop/SETUP.md

 #### Open the lab instructions on the remote F1 instance

-1. In the remote instance, double click on the **chromium-browser.desktop** icon.
+1. In the remote instance, double click on the **Chromium Web Browser** icon.
     - It opens the browser and loads the lab instructions.

     _Note: if a "keyring" popup comes up, click Cancel._

 1. Continue following the lab instructions from within the remote instance and the Chromium browser.
     - We suggest you perform all your copy-paste from the instructions to the shell within the RDP session to avoid issues.